TylerAuer/bad-calculators/README.md

 ### Utilities

 - `npm run stats` - Logs total number of puzzles, puzzles by level, and number of buttons with each operation across all puzzles.
-- `npm run solve` - Solve the problem imported in /puzzles/findSolutions.ts
+- `npm run solve` - Pass in a filename from the puzzle directory and the script will solve it (up to the number of moves you specify).
+Can be rerun after changing the files but without needing to reenter information.

 ### Builds